molecuel/elements/README.md

 mlcl_elements
 =============

-Elements / Data type definition module for the molecuel CMS
+Elements / Data type definition module for the molecuel CMS.
+It allows to define advanced data models for MongoDB and elasticsearch.

+## Important notice Typescript:
+Since version 0.4.0 mlcl_elements is using typescript compiler.
+Currently it is used for autocompletion.
+We will provide more advanced features in the future.
+We are using atom-typescript to compile the code when saving the sources.